This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Blueberry Lemon Tart

 So, what are you waiting for?
 This lemon icebox pie recipe is definitely one you’ll want to add to your repertoire.
 It’s rich, delicious, and silky smooth.
 Best of all, it only requires 10 minutes of prep work!
-Make the recipe and leave me a 5-star review, letting me know how much you loved it.
+Make the recipe and leave me a 5-star review, telling me how much you loved it.
 I can’t wait to hear what you think!

-Click here to subscribe to MY NEWSLETTER for easy and free recipes right into your inbox!
+Click here to subscribe to MY Weekly Recipes for easy and free recipes right into your inbox!

 To pin this recipe and save it for later, you can use the Pin button on the recipe card, the sharing buttons above or below this post, or any of the photos above.